The

 carbon-neutral.

-liquid fuels such as gasoline, diesel, and jet fuel.
+fuels such as gasoline, diesel,

+and jet fuel.
 No Magic.
 Just good physics,

 chemistry and engineering.